 These tools allow sellers to create and automate sales cadences to engage with a potential buyer or client.
 And although the messages are sent to individual buyers (one-to-one), the messages are really one-to-many, because there is no hyper-personalization.

-That is why my favorite sales engagement tool is of a different kind.
+That is why my favorite sales engagement technology or tool is of a completely different kind.

 I like the tools mentioned above and actually, we use some of them at Vengreso.
 But, as mentioned before, they are more like sales cadence automation platforms, and not so much an engagement platform.